aslamanver/retrofit-lite/README.md

 # Retrofit-Lite

-Retrofit-Lite for Android - Lightweight HTTP client based on OKhttp and Retrofit
+Retrofit-Lite for Android - Lightweight HTTP client based on OKhttp and Retrofit.

 ### Initialization